Services

 Non-Surgical Sports Injury Treatment

-Many athletes use Laser Therapy for Post Workout Treatments.
-Laser Therapy improves blood flow in muscles, ligaments, and joints while helping to flush out toxins, speed recovery and minimize muscle soreness.
-Laser Therapy has also helped thousands of athletes reduce their recovery time and improve their performance.
-Clinical studies and research using Laser Therapy technology indicate the following 10 beneficial effects of laser therapy on tissues and cells:
+Many athletes use laser therapy for post-workout treatments.
+It improves blood flow in muscles, ligaments, and joints while helping to flush out toxins, speed recovery and minimize muscle soreness.
+This treatment has also helped thousands of athletes reduce their recovery time and improve their performance.
+Clinical studies and research indicate the following 10 beneficial effects of laser therapy on tissues and cells:

-1. Anti-Inflammation – Laser Therapy has an anti-edemic effect as it causes the blood vessels to dilate, reducing blood pressure, and activates the lymphatic drainage system to drain swollen areas.
+- Anti-Inflammation – Laser Therapy has an anti-endemic effect as it causes the blood vessels to dilate, reducing blood pressure, and activates the lymphatic drainage system to drain swollen areas.
 As a result, there is a reduction in swelling caused by bruising or inflammation.

-2. Anti-Pain (Analgesic) – Laser Therapy is highly beneficial on nerve cell, which block pain transmitted to the brain and decreases nerve sensitivity.
+- Anti-Pain (Analgesic) – It is highly beneficial for nerve cell, which block pain transmitted to the brain and decrease nerve sensitivity.
 Also, due to less inflammation, there is less edema and less pain.

-5. Increased Metabolic Activity – Laser Therapy creates higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells.
+- Increased Metabolic Activity – This treatment creates higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells.

-6. Trigger Points and Acupuncture Points – Laser Therapy stimulates muscle trigger points and acupuncture points on a non-invasive basis providing musculoskeletal pain relief.
+- Trigger Points and Acupuncture Points – It stimulates muscle trigger points and acupuncture points on a non-invasive basis providing musculoskeletal pain relief.

-7. Reduced Fibrous Tissue Formation – Laser Therapy reduces the formation of scar tissue following tissue damage from cuts, scratches or surgery.
+- Reduced Fibrous Tissue Formation – It reduces the formation of scar tissue following tissue damage from cuts, scratches or surgery.

-9. Immunoregulation – Laser light has a direct effect on immunity status by stimulation of immunoglobulins and lymphocytes.
-Laser Therapy is absorbed by molecule enzymes that react to laser light.
+- Immunoregulation – Laser light has a direct effect on immunity status by stimulation of immunoglobulins and lymphocytes.
+It is absorbed by molecule enzymes that react to laser light.
 The enzyme, flavomono-nucleotide is activated and starts the production of ATP (adenosine-tri-phosphate), which is the major carrier of cell energy and the energy source for all chemical reactions in the cells.

-10. Faster Wound Healing – Laser light stimulates fibroblast development in damaged tissue.
+- Faster Wound Healing – Laser light stimulates fibroblast development in damaged tissue.
 Fibroblasts are the building blocks of collagen, which is predominant in wound healing.
 Collagen is the essential protein required to replace old tissue or to repair tissue injuries.
-As a result, Laser Therapy is effective on open wounds and burns.
+As a result, laser therapy is effective on open wounds and burns.